Scott McLaughlin: V8 Supercar Development Series

 McLaughlin remained with SBR in 2011 and scored his first podium in the opening round at Adelaide, finishing seventh and second in the two races to be classified third overall.
-He followed this up with a pair of third-place finishes at Barbagallo Raceway, moving up to second in the championship.
+He followed this up with a pair of third place finishes at Barbagallo Raceway, moving up to second in the championship.
 After struggling in the third round at Townsville, McLaughlin secured his first race victory at Queensland Raceway.
 Having qualified second behind championship leader Andrew Thompson, McLaughlin took the lead at the start of the first race and went on to win by two seconds.
 Six further top-five race finishes in the remaining rounds of the season saw McLaughlin finish fourth in the championship, having updated to a newer FG Falcon at the penultimate round of the championship.

 McLaughlin remained with SBR for the opening two rounds of the 2012 season before moving to Matt Stone Racing, a satellite team of SBR, for the remainder of the year.
 McLaughlin prevailed in a close title fight with Chaz Mostert, Scott Pye and Nick Percat; the quartet became known as the Dunlop Series' "Class of 2012", with all four drivers going on to become race winners in the Supercars Championship.
 McLaughlin scored his first round win in the series at Barbagallo Raceway, backing it up with another victory at Townsville.
 Another podium finish at Queensland Raceway gave McLaughlin an 88-point lead over Mostert with three rounds remaining.
-While on course to finish second in the first race at Mount Panorama, McLaughlin suffered a puncture which dropped him to 13th place.
-Despite recovering to finish sixth in the second race, McLaughlin left the event with a 20-point deficit to Mostert in the championship.
-Percat and Pye finished first and second in the penultimate round at Winton, while McLaughlin finished fifth; the results saw McLaughlin take a 32-point lead over Percat into the final round at Sydney Olympic Park, with both Mostert and Pye less than 100 points adrift.
+While on course to finish second in the first race at Mount Panorama, McLaughlin suffered a puncture which dropped him to thirteenth place.
+Despite recovering to finish sixth in the second race, McLaughlin left the event with a twenty point deficit to Mostert in the championship.
+Percat and Pye finished first and second in the penultimate round at Winton, while McLaughlin finished fifth; the results saw McLaughlin take a 32-point lead over Percat into the final round at Sydney Olympic Park, with both Mostert and Pye less than one-hundred points adrift.
 McLaughlin won the opening race of the final round, with incidents for Percat and Mostert giving him a comfortable points lead heading into the final race of the season.
 A third-place finish saw him secure the title with a 73-point margin over Pye.